November 19, 2021

 If you are wondering what “hobbits” are, then you are not familiar with The Lord of the Rings, a three-book series by J.R.R.
 Tolkien.
 It is a fantasy series, with various races in free Middle Earth – Men, Elves, Dwarves, and Hobbits.
-Men were mighty warriors, Elves were wise and brave, Dwarves were stout and hardy.
+Men were mighty warriors, Elves were wise and brave, and Dwarves were stout and hardy.
 And then there were Hobbits, also called Halflings.
-Half the size of men, these simple folk enjoyed hearty eating, celebrations, and avoided “the outside world” beyond the small realm of Hobbits.
+Half the size of men, these simple folks enjoyed hearty eating, and celebrations, and avoided “the outside world” beyond the small realm of Hobbits.

 If you haven’t read these books (or seen the movie trilogy), I don’t want to spoil them for you by telling you too much, but a ring of incalculable power, forged by the evil adversary, had fallen into the hands of a hobbit who gave it to his beloved nephew Frodo Baggins, not suspecting its power or potential for evil.
 The hope of all free people in Middle Earth lay in destroying this ring, which could only be done at a particular location in the very heart of the evil kingdom.
 While the other Peoples all played their parts, it was Frodo and his faithful companion Sam, also a hobbit, who accomplished the vital mission on which everything hinged.

-These little people who carefully avoided “adventure” turned out to resilient, persevering, determined, and substantially free from many aspects of greed and pride.
+These little people who carefully avoided “adventure” turned out to be resilient, persevering, determined, and substantially free from many aspects of greed and pride.
 It was appointed to them to do the impossible task, the essential task, and those who were little-regarded, who were viewed as weak and vulnerable, fulfilled it.

 Often we can live like hobbits, enjoying life in our insulated realm, eschewing change or “adventure,” and viewing ourselves as small and impotent.
 But God called us hobbits to save the world, to bring the good news to all sorts of places, to do things that the obvious candidates can’t, tasks that can only be done by those who rely on all that Jesus is.